marariadennis/javascript/Notes.md

 Javascript treats $ as a letter.
-New Javascript Strings in Javascript are written with QUotes, Numbers do not have quotes A number written in quotes is regarded to as a string
+New Javascript Strings in Javascript are written with QUotes, Numbers do not have quotes A number written in quotes is regarded to as a string Let x = 5; x = 7; the first value of X is overwritten by the second value of 7.